 Events to check out: Santa Fe Restaurant Week grants diners discounts for some of the city’s top restaurants.

-The last bits big snowstorms of the season hit this month and temperatures can remain chilly.
+The last big snowstorms of the season hit this month and temperatures can remain chilly.
 Tourists flock to the city during the middle of the month on school spring break trips.

 Events to check out: Ski Santa Fe’s season wraps up this month.